nggit/tremolo-docs/configuration.md

 Note that the WebSocket/upgraded connection will not be affected.
 And won't work if you are running a blocking function, such as `time.sleep()` inside it.

+### app_close_timeout
+This is the same timeout handler as *app_handler_timeout*, but it is initiated when the client connection is lost and the handler is still running for some reason.
+The default is `30`.

+It is possible that it is initiated while *app_handler_timeout* is still waiting.
+And the lowest timeout takes precedence.

 ### shutdown_timeout
 Maximum number of seconds to wait after `SIGTERM` is sent to a worker process.
 During this time it can still accept new connections.
 For a quick shutdown you can set this to `0`.